DecentricCorp/Lightrail-API-Docs/use-cases/redemption-rules.md

 When transacting against a Card and looking into collecting funds from its Value Stores, Lightrail Transaction Manager evaluates each Value Store's Redemption Rule against the Transaction JSON object; the promotional value from that Value Store can be spent in that Transaction only if the rule evaluates to `true`.

-## Setting Up Your Redemption Rules
+## Setting Up Redemption Rules

 For activating Redemption Rules in your system, you need to take the following two steps:

 - Add any information that may be important in Redemption Rules in the `metadata` of Transaction requests.
 As discussed further below, we suggest that you proactively include a set of standard metadata most likely to be in your Redemption Rules.
 - Create Promotion Programs with Redemption Rules and attach promotions based on these Programs to Gift Cards or Account Cards.
 This can be done in the Lightrail Web App.

+### Establishing Metadata

-Collecting and including metadata in the Transaction request must be done programmatically in your integration module with Lightrail.
+Collecting and including metadata in the Transaction request is done programmatically in your Lightrail integration module.
 It is important that you identify:

 - What information needs to be included in the metadata,
 - what structure you will use to organize this information into a single `metadata` object, and